Airdrieonians vs Raith Rovers

 The Penny Cars Stadium, Airdrie

-Issue 7 of matchday magazine Diamonds is available in the Club Shop and around the ground before Saturday’s match.
-Packed with the usual news, match reports and features, this issue also features a look around the League One grounds, and we recall two seven-goal thrillers between Airdrie and Raith.
+Issue 16 of matchday magazine Diamonds is available in the Club Shop and around the ground before Saturday’s match.
+Packed with the usual news, match reports and features, this issue also has a look back at events from around this time in years gone by, and we recall the career of former Airdrie and Raith star Tommy Murray.
 Don't forget to pick up your copy!